Flexipie/Gigi-sCopy/README.md

 - Shortcuts can be adjusted at `chrome://extensions/shortcuts`.
 - Not available on restricted pages (e.g., `chrome://*`, Chrome Web Store).
 For `file://` pages, enable "Allow access to file URLs" for this extension in `chrome://extensions`.
 - Clipboard operations use the extension page context.

+## Desktop Bridge (Native Messaging)

+- This extension can import clips captured by the macOS helper (GigiCopyHelper) via Chrome Native Messaging.
+- Ensure your extension has the `nativeMessaging` and `alarms` permissions (already present in `manifest.json`).
+- Install the native host manifest using the helper repo script and your extension ID.
+See:
+  - GigiCopyHelper/README.md → "Install the Chrome Native Messaging Host Manifest"
+- The background service worker connects to `com.gigi.copytool` periodically and merges incoming `{type: 'clip'}` messages into `chrome.storage.local`, routing to the current folder.

+## Shortcuts in Chrome

+- Chrome may not auto-assign suggested shortcuts for unpacked extensions.
+- Set them manually at `chrome://extensions/shortcuts`:
+  - Save selection: Command+Shift+U (macOS)
+  - Toggle overlay: Command+Shift+O (macOS)

 ## Development